devdorn/JiraTime/README.md

 While extensive efforts were made to ensure code quality and compliance, please use with appropriate due diligence.

+## Contributing

+This project is open source, but **Pull Requests are not accepted**.
+If you wish to modify the extension or add features, please **Fork** the repository.

 ## License

 [MIT](LICENSE) © 2025 Bernhard Dorn